Statewide area map

 Newport Guide

-Break out only when Newport demand is deep enough for mansion timing, harbor hotels, sailing, Cliff Walk, parking, and seasonal pricing.
+Use the Newport lane here for mansion timing, harbor hotels, sailing, Cliff Walk, parking, and seasonal pricing tradeoffs.

 Block Island Guide

-Break out only when ferry schedules, lodging pressure, bike routes, beaches, bluffs, and weather fallback deserve their own app.
+Use the Block Island lane here for ferry schedules, lodging pressure, bike routes, beaches, bluffs, and weather fallback.

 South County Guide